The Index of Dirac Operators on Incomplete Edge Spaces

 \section{Introduction}

 Ever since Cheeger's celebrated study of the spectral invariants of singular spaces \cite{C1979, C1980, C1983} there has been a great deal of research to extend our understanding of geometric analysis from smooth spaces.
-Index theory in particular has been extended to spaces with isolated conic singularities quite successfully (beyond the papers of Cheeger see, e.g., \cite{Bruning-Seeley:Index, L1997, FST99, GLM01}) and was used by Bismut and Cheeger to establish their families index theorem on manifolds with boundary \cite{BC1990, BC1990II, BC1991}.
+Index theory in particular has been extended to spaces with isolated conic singularities quite successfully (beyond the papers of Cheeger see, e.g., \cite{Bruning-Seeley:Index, FST99, GLM01, L1997}) and was used by Bismut and Cheeger to establish their families index theorem on manifolds with boundary~\cite{BC1990, BC1990II, BC1991}.

-The fact that Bismut and Cheeger used, \cite[Theorem 1.5]{BC1990}, is that for a Dirac operator (though not any Dirac-type operator) on a space with a conic singularity, the null space of $L^2$ sections naturally corresponds to the null space of the Dirac operator on the manifold with boundary obtained by excising the singularity and imposing the `Atiyah-Patodi-Singer boundary condition' \cite{APSI}, provided an induced Dirac operator on the link has no kernel.
-Indeed Cheeger points out in \cite{C1979} that one can recover the Atiyah-Patodi-Singer index theorem from the index formula for spaces with conic singularities.
+The fact that Bismut and Cheeger used, \cite[Theorem 1.5]{BC1990}, is that for a Dirac operator on a spin space with a conic singularity, the null space of $L^2$ sections naturally corresponds to the null space of the Dirac operator on the manifold with boundary obtained by excising the singularity and imposing the `Atiyah--Patodi--Singer boundary condition'~\cite{APSI}, provided an induced Dirac operator on the link has no kernel.
+(Here `Dirac operator' refers to the `classical' Dirac operator $\Tr \cl \circ \nabla$ where $\nabla$ is the Levi-Cevita connection on the spin bundle and $\cl$ is Clif\/ford multiplication.)
+This is not true for more general f\/irst order operators; indeed, even for twisted Dirac operators there is no such equivalence.
+On the other hand, Cheeger points out in~\cite{C1979} that one can leverage the related APS boundary value problems to prove the Gauss--Bonnet and Hirzebruch signature theorems for spaces with conic singularities.

-In this paper we consider a Dirac operator on a space with non-isolated conic singularities, also known as an `incomplete edge space', and the Dirac operator on the manifold with boundary obtained by excising a tubular neighborhood of the singularity and imposing the Atiyah-Patodi-Singer boundary condition.
-Although the relation between the domains of these two Dirac operators is much more complicated than in the case of isolated conic singularities, we show that under a ``geometric Witt assumption" analogous to that used by Bismut-Cheeger, the index of these operators coincide.
-Thus we obtain a formula for the index of the Dirac operator on the singular space as the `adiabatic limit' of the index of the Dirac operator with Atiyah-Patodi-Singer boundary conditions.\\
+In this paper we consider the Dirac operator on a spin space with non-isolated conic singularities, also known as an `incomplete edge space', and the Dirac operator on the manifold with boundary obtained by excising a tubular neighborhood of the singularity and imposing the Atiyah--Patodi--Singer boundary condition.
+Although the relation between the domains of these two Dirac operators is much more complicated than in the case of isolated conic singularities, we show that under a~``geometric Witt assumption'' analogous to that used by Bismut--Cheeger, the indices of these operators coincide.
+Thus we obtain a~formula for the index of the Dirac operator on the singular space as the `adiabatic limit' of the index of the Dirac operator with Atiyah--Patodi--Singer boundary conditions.